roman01la/uix/docs/hooks.md

 ## Dependency array

 Some hooks accept an array of dependencies as the second argument.
-While in pure React it has to be an array literal, `#js []`, to make it more idiomatic for Clojure, in UIx it is a vector literal `[]`.
+While in pure React this has to be an array literal, `#js []`, UIx uses a vector literal `[]` to make it more idiomatic for Clojure.

 ```clojure
 (uix/use-effect